melanchall/drywetmidi/Docs/articles/composing/Pattern.md

     .Chord(bassChord, Octave.Get(1).B)      // B1  (B1, B2)

-    // Remaining four chords has half length .SetNoteLength(MusicalTimeSpan.Half)
+    // Remaining four chords has half length

+    .SetNoteLength(MusicalTimeSpan.Half)

     .Chord(bassChord, Octave.Get(1).A)      // A1  (A1, A2)
     .Chord(bassChord, Octave.Get(1).FSharp) // F#1 (F#1, F#2)
     .Chord(bassChord, Octave.Get(1).GSharp) // G#1 (G#1, G#2)

     .Repeat()                               // repeat the previous chord

-    // Build a pattern that can be then saved to a MIDI file .Build();
+    // Build a pattern that can be then saved to a MIDI file

+    .Build();
 ```

 [Build](xref:Melanchall.DryWetMidi.Composing.PatternBuilder.Build) method returns an instance of [Pattern](xref:Melanchall.DryWetMidi.Composing.Pattern).
 Pattern can be transformed or altered by methods in [PatternUtilities](xref:Melanchall.DryWetMidi.Composing.PatternUtilities).

+Pattern can be then saved to [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile) (via [ToFile](xref:Melanchall.DryWetMidi.Composing.Pattern.ToFile*) method) or [TrackChunk](xref:Melanchall.DryWetMidi.Core.TrackChunk) (via [ToTrackChunk](xref:Melanchall.DryWetMidi.Composing.Pattern.ToTrackChunk*) method).
+You need to provide a [tempo map](xref:Melanchall.DryWetMidi.Interaction.TempoMap).
+Also you can optionally specify the channel that should be set to events.
+The default channel is `0`.

-Also see [Extension methods](xref:Melanchall.DryWetMidi.Composing.Pattern#extensionmethods) section of the [Pattern](xref:Melanchall.DryWetMidi.Composing.Pattern) API.
+Also please see [Extension methods](xref:Melanchall.DryWetMidi.Composing.Pattern#extensionmethods) section of the [Pattern](xref:Melanchall.DryWetMidi.Composing.Pattern) API.